asarantsev/SizeEffect/README.md

 File 'BayesAlphaBeta.py' is for subsection 3.4.
 File 'schwab-code.py' is for Charles Schwab funds, subsection 2.4.
 It can be used also for Invesco international ETFs, subsection 2.5.
-File 'factors2.py' is for ETF comparison.
+File 'factors.py' is for individual stocks and randomly generated portfolios.